Sabine, Lady Winn's (1734 - 1798) Writing Table - 24th June 1766

 A lady's writing table, English, 1766, made by Thomas Chippendale (1718 - 1799) for Sabine, Lady Winn (1734 - 1798), wife of Sir Rowland Winn, 5th Baronet (1739 - 1785).
 Made of tulipwood and rosewood veneers on a pine carcase, and with crossbanding.
 The top fitted to the rear with a retractable fire screen lined with modern silk made to match the pattern of the original.
 The front faced as a false drawer beneath a baize-lined writing slide, a drawer to the right frieze fitted with silver-capped ink bottles.
 On four delicate cabriole legs.
 With faint pencil inscriptions to the underside of the board which forms the base of the drawer.

 The earliest piece of identifiable furniture made by Thomas Chippendale for Nostell Priory, and listed in the accounts for 24th June 1766 as 'A Lady's commode writing table made of tulip and rosewood with a slider cover'd with Green Cloth', £5 14s 0d.
 This delicately proportioned, feminine piece of furniture was made during the first phase of Thomas Chippendale's involvement in the redesign and refurbishment of Nostell Priory.
 Few of the pieces which date from this phase, covered by a series of accounts spanning 21st June 1766 and 24th June 1767, survive, as most are thought to have been made for the Winn's London home at 11 St James's Square and were dispersed at auction following Sir Rowland's death in 1785.
-(Dr Megan Wheeler, January 2018)
+(Entry adapted by Megan Wheeler, January 2018)

 Purchased by Sir Rowland Winn, 5th Baronet, referred to in accounts on 23rd June 1766 and thence by descent until accepted by HM Treasury in lieu of death duties on the estate of Rowland Winn, 4th Baron Oswald (1916 - 1984), 1986.